 Once again, I am sceptical, because although all those things can be measured and the data tracked, does it necessarily mean that learning is taking place?
 I have worked in organisations that lay claim to a learning culture on the basis of this kind of data, but when I spoke to the users of these various interventions, I often found that they were simply ticking boxes.

 Measuring things that are easily quantifiable is not the same as measuring things that are important.
-That extends to learning analytics and many fancy datasets, which are being crunched around learning and development in organisations.
-Just because data is being gathered does not mean that useful insights are being generated.
+That extends to learning analytics and many fancy data sets, which are being crunched around learning and development in organisations.
+Just because data is being gathered does not mean that it will produce useful insights.

 However, assuming those factors are in place, there are still missing elements before one can lay claim to a learning culture.